thomasbroussard/2015s2f2/IamCore/readme.md

 # Todo (04/01/2016)
 - Happy new year!
 - Include a Date property called "birthDate" in the Identity class
-- complete the search method to deserialize that information from the xml file
+- complete the search method to deserialize that information from the xml fill

 # Todo (14/12/2015)